 The NYU Freedge is an initiative that aims to reduce food insecurity and food wastage on New York University’s campuses led by Simon Chen, Tandon ‘18; Emma Hoffman, Gallatin ‘18; Rodney Lobo, Tandon ‘17; Vandit Maheshwari, Tandon; Michael Niamehr, Tandon ‘19 and Tuba Naziruddin, Tandon ‘18.

-The NYU FREEdge provides the NYU community with an easy way to share food.
-With NYU’s high tuition and high cost of living in New York, there are many students who find it difficult to afford food.
-NYU, through its various initiatives makes available enough food to feed all of its students through events and workshops.
-However, so much of it goes to waste every single day.
-The NYU FREEdge team is committed to redirecting this food, whether it be from individuals, events, clubs, etc. to members of the community that may be struggling with food insecurity.
+This human-centered design project of Design for America-NYU is a smart community refrigerator and social space where students, faculty and staff are invited to give and take food.
+The goal is to foster community engagement and trust and to create a movement around food sharing, reducing the environmental footprint from food wastage and provide food for those in need.
+The NYU FREEdge provides the community with an easy way to share, bond and grow together.
+With NYU’s high tuition and cost of living, there are many students who find it difficult to afford food.
+At the same time, the university is one of the wealthiest in the country, and through its various initiatives makes available enough food to feed all of its students.
+Yet so much of it goes to waste every single day.
+We are committed to redirecting this food, whether it be from individuals, events, clubs, etc. to members of the community that may be struggling with food insecurity.